puduk/Puduk-Eats/README.md

 ## ⏱️ Timeline
 🧠 Development Time: ~3 Days
-💥 This project stands as one of the largest — 3,300+ lines in a single app
+💥 This is currenlty my biggest project — 3,300+ lines in a single app

 ---